Thirteenth Amendment to the United States Constitution: Peonage law

 Southern business owners sought to reproduce the profitable arrangement of slavery with a system called peonage, in which disproportionately black workers were entrapped by loans and compelled to work indefinitely due to the resulting debt.
 Peonage continued well through Reconstruction and ensnared a large proportion of black workers in the South.
 These workers remained destitute and persecuted, forced to work dangerous jobs and further confined legally by the racist Jim Crow laws that governed the South.
 Peonage differed from chattel slavery because it was not strictly hereditary and did not allow the sale of people in exactly the same fashion.
 However, a person's debt—and by extension a person—could still be sold, and the system resembled antebellum slavery in many ways.

 Slavery in New Mexico also continued de facto in the form of peonage, which became a Spanish colonial tradition to work around the prohibition of hereditary slavery by the New Laws of 1542.
 Though this practice was rendered unconstitutional by the Thirteenth Amendment, enforcement was lax.
 The Peonage Act of 1867 specifically mentioned New Mexico and increased enforcement by banning nationwide "the holding of any person to service or labor under the system known as peonage", specifically banning "the voluntary or involuntary service or labor of any persons as peons, in liquidation of any debt or obligation, or otherwise."

-In 1939, the Department of Justice created the Civil Rights Section, which focused primarily on First Amendment and labor rights.
+In 1939, the United States Department of Justice created the Civil Rights Section, which focused primarily on First Amendment and labor rights.
 The increasing scrutiny of totalitarianism in the lead-up to World War II brought increased attention to issues of slavery and involuntary servitude, abroad and at home.
 The U.S. sought to counter foreign propaganda and increase its credibility on the race issue by combatting the Southern peonage system.
 Under the leadership of Attorney General Francis Biddle, the Civil Rights Section invoked the constitutional amendments and legislation of the Reconstruction Era as the basis for its actions.

 In 1947, the DOJ successfully prosecuted Elizabeth Ingalls for keeping domestic servant Dora L. Jones in conditions of slavery.
 The court found that Jones "was a person wholly subject to the will of defendant; that she was one who had no freedom of action and whose person and services were wholly under the control of defendant and who was in a state of enforced compulsory service to the defendant."
 The Thirteenth Amendment enjoyed a swell of attention during this period, but from Brown v.
 Board of Education (1954) until Jones v.
 Alfred H. Mayer Co.
 (1968) it was again eclipsed by the Fourteenth Amendment.